Meet the Artist

 What began as a way to process big feelings has grown into a practice centered on creating art for those on a healing journey, anyone learning to come home to themselves again.

-I finds myself heavily drawn to the quiet, private and in-between moments of being human.
-Through my art, I explore themes of healing, beauty, grief, longing, and human connection, offering artwork that speaks to the complexities of life and love.
+I finds myself heavily drawn to the quiet, private and transitional moments of being human.
+Through my art, I explore themes of grief, resilience, transformation, and human connection, offering artwork that speaks to the complexities of life and love.

 My work aims to encourage others to discover themselves again, to dream and reflect and find beauty in the pain.